YasminTeles/dotfiles/README.md

 > [!WARNING]
 > I use this project to save my configuration files for personal use.
 Some of them may not work for you.

-Curious about dotfiles?
+Are you curious about dotfiles?
 Check out the guide [Customize, Simplify, and Automate Your Workspace With Dotfiles](https://yasminteles.com/blog/customize-simplify-and-automate-your-workspace-with-dotfiles).

 Feel free to explore, adapt, and copy parts of these dotfiles into your own dotfiles.
 Enjoy the customization journey!